ogradyc01/GoldenCheetah/Menu-Bar_Tools.md

 ***

-* Upload Ride to Calendar
+* Upload Ride to Calendar - will create a calendar entry to any CalDAV based calendar.
+You need to configure URL, user and password in the preferences passwords.
-* Refresh Calendar
+* Refresh Calendar - will read entries from you CalDAV calendar to display on the calendar view.
+Configuration is the same is in the "Upload Ride to Calendar" function.

 ***